 - Lead planned change necessary for the achievement of institutional and departmental goals.

 - Design strategies for the continuing development of staff for personal growth as well as improvement of patient and organizational outcomes.

 - Implement the role of a nurse leader, nurse manager, or nurse executive in a professional, respectful, and ethical manner.

 This program requires 225 clock hours of practica.
-The two practicum courses are in the last two terms of the MSN program and can be completed in your home community with a preceptor who is a nurse executive.
+The two practicum courses can be completed in your home community with a preceptor who is a nurse executive.
 The purpose of the practicum experiences is to learn about role of a nurse executive from someone who is actually working in your desired role specialty and to provide you experiential learning in the role of a nurse executive.

 Nurse executive students may choose to participate in an optional on-campus residency program at one of USAHS’ four destination campuses.

 During the residency, you will broaden your perspective through interprofessional learning activities, hone your oral presentation skills, network with alumni and health care professionals, meet one-on-one with your program director, and collaborate with peers from various programs.

 Residency programs are completed in twelve hours, over two-and-a-half days.
 Additionally, course time will be shortened by approximately four weeks.

 - Nurse Executive-Advanced (NEA-BC) by the American Nurses Credentialing Center (ANCC)